wilsonmar/wilsonmar.github.io/_posts/2021-10-26-well-architected-cloud.md

 5. How do you protect network resources?

-   * <strong>Create network layers</strong> - Group components that share reachability requirements into layers.
+   * <strong>Create network layers</strong> - Group (separate) components that share reachability requirements into layers.
 For example, a database cluster in a VPC with no need for internet access should be placed in subnets with no route to or from the internet.
 In a serverless workload operating without a VPC, similar layering and segmentation with microservices can achieve the same goal.

    * <strong>Control traffic at all layers</strong> - Apply controls with a defense in depth approach for both inbound and outbound traffic.
 For example, for Amazon Virtual Private Cloud (VPC) this includes security groups, Network ACLs, and subnets.
 For AWS Lambda, consider running in private VPC with VPC-based controls.